silkie261001/PlayTopia/README.md

 - Users can join these rooms with either only audio or both audio and video enabled.
 - Users can also share their screens in private rooms, enabling two-way multistreaming.
 This feature helps gamers to live stream their games like pubG, GTA, etc.
 - User can play games like 2048 and memory game
-- In-built chatbot, which offers text-to-speech and vice versa, suggests Spotify playlists, look up gaming facts and rules, and cracks jokes.
+- In-built chatbot, which offers text-to-speech and vice versa, suggests Spotify playlists, looks up gaming facts and rules, and cracks jokes.

 Team Name: Naatu_Naatu_OscarWaale